 The Commission identified as a material fact the capacity in which a broker-dealer is acting, which must be affirmatively disclosed as it relates to the scope and terms of the client relationship.
 Disclosure must include whether the broker-dealer or such natural person is acting as a broker-dealer or a Representative of a broker-dealer with respect to the recommendation.
-Representatives of a dually registered firm who are not dually licensed but only offer broker-dealer services through the firm must be especially careful to disclose that they are acting in their capacity as a Representative of a broker-dealer not also registered as an investment adviser or by a financial professional that is not also a supervised person of an investment adviser, generally will be considered to be a violation of the Disclosure Obligation under Regulation Best Interest.
+Representatives of a dually registered firm who are not dually licensed but only offer broker-dealer services through the firm must be especially careful to disclose that they are acting in their capacity as a Representative of a broker-dealer to satisfy the Disclosure Obligation.
+The Commission also noted that use of the terms "adviser" and "advisor" by a broker-dealer not also registered as an investment adviser or by a financial professional that is not also a supervised person of an investment adviser, generally will be considered to be a violation of the Disclosure Obligation under Regulation Best Interest.